MtnBiker/historical-streets-la/README.md

 - Toggle back and forth between two maps—useful in editing, although the transparency (opacity) slider probably will largely solve the problem

 ### Technical
 Ruby on Rails 5.1.
-PostgreSQL database.
+PostgreSQL (PostGIS) database.
 Mainly Leaflet.js for mapping.
 Offline QGIS for georeferencing maps.
 Deployed at Heroku.
 Will expand in Acknowledgements page.
 Map tiles served from AWS.
 More details to come in Acknowledgements